 Bands use a simple hook and sliding mechanism to attach and secure the band in place.
 Apple offers a range of bands, but third-party manufacturers also make custom bands using Apple's template.

 Every generation has used the same band latches and sizes.
-This continued even when the device moved to a larger display in the fourth generation because the watch's physical size did not change.
+This continued even when the device moved to a larger display in the fourth and seventh generations because the watch's physical size did not change.
 Pressing one of the buttons on either side of the casing releases the band.

 Apple often introduces new colors and designs for existing watch bands, but it rarely brings about new designs or materials.
 In 2020, Apple announced a line of "Solo" bands without a fastener.
 Apple designed these bands to stretch over the hand.
 Users must therefore order them to size.

 New watch bands based on country flags were released in June 2021.
 There are 22 bands to choose from, and users can download the corresponding watch face from Apple's website.

 The Digital Crown is based on conventional time-setting crowns from analog watches.
 Apple set out to re-create this type of analog control for the digital era, leading to the Digital Crown.
 It rests on conductive liquid metal, allowing the crown to turn without the need for more complex wiring for signals.